 Today, even different areas of the same field have significant differences in language and may have difficulty communicating.
 This is actually a major flaw in science, when a field gets into professional silos and also outreach communication with the public is a one way street — megaphone style.
 Some members of the engaged public can be quite creative and occasionally have insights themselves.
 Science needs to learn out how to efficiently capture those innovations.

 I have been very confident in NPQG since mid-2018.
-I’d say 100% in vision and direction, supported by primitive, basic ideas for physical implementation.
-That confidence has grown asymptotically towards certainty, in all respects, for all the ideas I’ve proposed at this point.
+I’d say 100% in vision and direction, supported at first by primitive, basic ideas for physical implementation.
+My confidence in the physical model has grown asymptotically towards certainty.
 Many of the ideas, especially regarding the fundamental Euclidean Map 1 layer and ingredients and the Map 2 Riemannian particle construct of spacetime, are at my highest degree of certainty.

 Of course certainty is a mental concept.
 You can be at your highest level of certainty and all of a sudden several lightning bolts strike.
 In the excited aftermath, the light bulbs go on and you develop a new perspective.
 We see this pattern in the sciences and the arts, as well as in personal, professional, social, and political lives.
 This is not a new pattern in human thought.
 Occasionally it happens, and if you think about it, such a lightning strike is overdue in physics and cosmology.
-And as always, I do take some pity for the astronomers who will need to patch a lot of their understanding up and rewrite their papers where they integrated with the nonsense from the cosmologists and physicists.
+And as always, I offer my sympathies to the astronomers who will need to patch a lot of their understanding up and rewrite their papers where they integrated with the nonsense from the cosmologists and physicists.

 How does change happen?
 What are the dynamics that cause fundamental change in thinking in the sciences?
 This was a subject that philospher Thomas Kuhn addressed in his book The Structure of Scientific Revolutions.